innoq/ml-ops.org/content/phase-zero.md

     + e.g. E-mail text.
  + What is the output of the prediction task?
     + e.g. "spam" and "regular"
- + How complex is our ML model could get?
+ + What is the degree of complexity our ML Model could assume?
     + e.g. is our model a combination of other ML models?
 Do we employ ensemble learning?
 How many hidden layers included in the deep learning model?
- + What is the complexity costs, such as training and inference time, for the above models?
+ + What are the complexity costs, such as training and inference time, for the above models?

 ### Features (Engineering)